Technology Requirements

 To succeed, you must have a reliable computer that you can access for course work.
-A cell phone, or a tablet running iOS or Android will not be sufficient to complete your course work.
+A cell phone, or a tablet running iOS or Android will not be sufficient to complete your coursework.
+You must use a computer equipped with a Webcam to take Honorlock exams.

 At a minimum, you need a computer that meets the following requirements: